raspibolt/raspibolt/guide/bonus/bitcoin/Dojo.md

   $ sudo nano /etc/nginx/nginx.conf
   ```

-* Add following block at the end of your configuration file
+* Add following block at the end of your configuration file.
+_Note:_ If you're running an app that also uses the nginx web server (_e.g._ Homer, Mempool etc), the http context is already present in `nginx.conf`.
+Simply edit it to match the options below.

   ```sh
   # RaspiBolt: Dojo configuration